.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Type 7: Windows Communication Foundation (WCF)

 WCF was designed for building service-oriented applications that communicate over SOAP, HTTP, or TCP.
 It powered many enterprise systems that required secure, reliable messaging between distributed components.
-While newer technologies like gRPC and ASP.NET Core Web APIs have gained popularity, many large organizations still maintain WCF applications in mission-critical systems.
+While gRPC and ASP.NET Core Web APIs have gained popularity, many large organisations still maintain WCF applications in mission-critical systems.

 Type 8: Windows Services